The information on this page applies to:

 What must a site owner do?

-Site owners operating a relevant protected site must apply (after 1 July 2021) to us for the relevant person (themselves or their appointed manager) to be included in the local register of fit and proper persons to manage a site.
+Site owners operating a relevant protected site must apply to us between the dates 1st July and 1st October 2021 for the relevant person (themselves and/or their appointed manager(s)) to be included in the Council’s public register of fit and proper persons to manage a site.

 A site owner may only apply if they hold or have applied for a site licence for the site.